HOW TO 3D PRINT

 - Software solutions

 Finally, we appreciate any feedback you have about this guide; whether positive or constructive criticism.
 Just send us an email – 3dprinterplans @ gmail.com (remove the spaces) – and we will get back in touch with you.
+This guide was written by Joseph Flynt.
+Please link to the guide so more people can read it.

 Remember we will be updating this guide on a regular basis, so check back every so often and see what extra content we have added!